-- 44. What criteria are used to evaluate NSF SBIR/STTR proposals? - 45.
+- 45. What criteria are used to evaluate NSF SBIR/STTR proposals? - 46.
 Who evaluates NSF SBIR/STTR proposals?
-What does the review process entail? - 46.
+What does the review process entail? - 47.
 How does NSF manage confidentiality and conflicts of interest during the peer review process?
-What can proposers do to ensure that their proprietary information is kept safe? - 47.
+What can proposers do to ensure that their proprietary information is kept safe? - 48.
 How important are letters of support?
-What does a strong letter of support contain? - 48.
+What does a strong letter of support contain? - 49.
 Some NSF SBIR/STTR companies build on basic research that was also funded by the NSF.
-Are companies that are proposing projects that are NOT related to NSF or any federal funding at a disadvantage? - 49.
+Are companies that are proposing projects that are NOT related to NSF or any federal funding at a disadvantage? - 50.
 When does NSF release proposal decisions?
-What feedback is provided? - 50.
-What if the company's R&D goals, business model, team, or vision change during the Phase I review period?
+What feedback is provided? - 51.
+What if the company's R&D goals, business model, team, or vision change during the Phase I review period? - 52.
+How does the NSF weigh the two major SBIR/STTR review criteria, Intellectual Merit and Broader/Commercial Impacts, during the review process?